alexharri/website/posts/icelandic-name-declension-trie.md

 }
 ```

 The <Ts method>compress</Ts> function should return <Ts>null</Ts> and do nothing if <Ts>node</Ts>'s children do not share a single common value.
-If they _do_ share a common value, it should delete all of it's children and assign their common value to itself.
+If they _do_ share a common value, it should delete all of its children and assign their common value to itself.

 The first step is to collect the values of <Ts>node</Ts>'s children by invoking <Ts method>compress</Ts> recursively (using a [depth-first][dfs] traversal):